surfingtraveler/deep-learning-challenge/README.md

 OVERVIEW OF ANALYSIS:
-To assist the nonprofit Foundation Alpahbet Soup with creating a binary classifer in the provided dataset that can predict whether applicants will be successful if funded by Alphabet Soup.
+To assist the nonprofit Foundation Alphabet Soup with creating a binary classifer in the provided dataset that can predict whether applicants will be successful if funded by Alphabet Soup.

 RESULTS: